rsmp-nordic/rsmp_simulator/Documents/Manual_RSMPGS1.rst

 **Disconnect**

 Closes the connection.
-If *connect automatically* is marked, a connection attempt will be performed within the stated interval.
+If *connect automatically* is enabled, a connection attempt will be performed within the stated interval.

 .. image:: img/watchdog.png